The Fund supports networks of state health policy decision makers to help identify, inspire, and inform policy leaders.

 Ronald H. Lauterstein Professor of Sociomedical Sciences and Professor of History, Columbia University

-Margaret Walker Alexander Professor, School of Education and Social Policy and Director, Institute for Policy Research, Northwestern University
+Margaret Walker Alexander Professor, School of Education and Social Policy, Northwestern University

 Distinguished Professor of Health Economics and Public Policy, Graduate School of Public Health and the Goldman School of Public Policy, University of California, Berkeley

 Associate Dean for Public Health Practice and Training and Community Engagement Professor of the Practice, Johns Hopkins Bloomberg School of Public Health

 Henry Putnam University Professor of History and Public Affairs, Princeton University